LAUKaHin/Genesis/README.md

 Python Version: 3.10

 ## Genesis.py
 This class can help to transmit text, image and markdown to OpenRouter.
-Due to the limitation on OpenRouter and MarkItDown, it is not possible to transmit other file directly. here are the functions:
+Here are the functions:

 ### __init__(self, key, httpRef, projTitle)
 It is a constructor, you need to set the key in order to use GenAI service from OpenRouter.
 Set the name of project title is recommended but not necessary. httpRef is not not necessary.